Fricative: Sibilant fricatives

 All sibilants are coronal, but may be dental, alveolar, postalveolar, or palatal (retroflex) within that range.
-However, at the postalveolar place of articulation, the tongue may take several shapes: domed, laminal, or apical, and each of these is given a separate symbol and a separate name.
+However, alongside the differences in place of articulation, they exhibit a variety of tongue shapes.
 Prototypical retroflexes are subapical and palatal, but they are usually written with the same symbol as the apical postalveolars.
 The alveolars and dentals may also be either apical or laminal, but this difference is indicated with diacritics rather than with separate symbols.